What's On

 Moviedrome: Rashomon (1950) (75th anniversary) (12A) The rape of a bride and the murder of her samurai husband are recalled from the perspectives of a bandit, the bride, the samurai's ghost and a woodcutter.
 Dates: Fri 28 Booking and More Information

-NT Live: The Fifth Step (TBC) (LS) livier Award-winner Jack Lowden (Slow Horses, Dunkirk) is joined by Emmy and BAFTA-winner Martin Freeman (The Hobbit, The Responder) in the critically acclaimed and subversively funny new play by David Ireland.
+NT Live: The Fifth Step (TBC) (LS) Olivier Award-winner Jack Lowden (Slow Horses, Dunkirk) is joined by Emmy and BAFTA-winner Martin Freeman (The Hobbit, The Responder) in the critically acclaimed and subversively funny new play by David Ireland.

 After years in the 12-step programme of Alcoholics Anonymous, James becomes a sponsor to newcomer Luka.
 The pair bond over black coffee, trade stories and build a fragile friendship out of their shared experiences.
 But as Luka approaches step five – the moment of confession – dangerous truths emerge, threatening the trust on which both of their recoveries depend.